What'sNEW Jul - Sep 2019

 Transcriptionally active HERV-H retrotransposons demarcate topologically associating domains in human pluripotent stem cells by Yanxiao Zhang et al., Nature Genetics, 19 Aug 2019.We observe that viruses and the elements they introduce play a powerful, essential role in macroevolutionary progress, even among eukaryotes.
 We think the evidence is overwhelming.

 Viruses and Other Gene Transfer Mechanisms cites hundreds of related examples.

-We categorize adaptations like this as microevolution, and we are pleased to see the specific genetic change underlying this example.
+We categorize adaptations like this as microevolution, and we are pleased that the specific genetic changes underlying this example are known.
 We suspect that software management capabilities within genomes make such directed mutation possible.
 Else it seems magical.
 We hope that understanding how genomes are able to conduct directed mutation will become an active topic for study.

 ...visual adaptation to the new light environment was achieved through a recent and rapid selective sweep on a mutation in the rhodopsin gene.
 Furthermore, this exact same amino acid change has occurred at least 20 separate times in fish species transitioning from marine to brackish or freshwater environments.
 This is a remarkable example of convergent evolution.Recurrent convergent evolution at amino acid residue 261 in fish rhodopsin by Jason Hill et al., doi:10.1073/pnas.1908332116, PNAS, 26 Aug 2019.

 Convergent Evolution has related discussion.
 Robust Software Management... is a related, incomplete webpage.